bg-write/chatGPT-cheatsheet/README.md

 ### Writing Your First Prompt

 All you have to do is write your prompt in the "Send a message" text box, press enter, and watch ChatGPT respond.
-It's that easy!

 > Try entering this prompt to start: "Tell me a dad joke."